 \section{Numerical tests}

 This section is dedicated to different numerical tests.
-As a validation of our model, we compare the results obtained by our system \eqref{model s1} with those obtained in the references \cite{ma 2013} and \cite{p2006p}.
-After that, we present numerical tests which confirm the theoretical results obtained in the previous sections.
-The system \eqref{model s1} is an autonomous system.
-In order to achieve a good accuracy, we choose the Runge-Kutta method of order 4 (RK4) and the Matlab computer software package to solve it.\\
+As a validation of our model, we compare the results obtained by our system \eqref{model s1} with those obtained in \cite{ma 2013} and \cite{p2006p}.
+After that, we present numerical tests that confirm the theoretical results obtained in the previous sections.
+The system \eqref{model s1} is autonomous.
+To achieve good accuracy, we choose the Runge-Kutta method of order 4 (RK4) and the Matlab computer software package to solve it.\\

 \underline{\bf Validation tests}